n1ranam/Blog-Post-Management/README.md

 * DJANGO
 * DATABASE

-The system is built fully in Django Framework in back-end and HTML, CSS in front-end.
-It has full-featured user interface with all the functionalities
+The system is fully built using the Django Framework for the back-end, with HTML, CSS, and JavaScript for the front-end.
+It features a full-fledged user interface with all the required functionalities.

 ## ⭐️ Show your support